The Commonplace

 0.24

 535 records were identified across Scopus, Web of Science, ScienceDirect, IEEE Xplore, and Google Scholar, of which 145 met PRISMA 2020 inclusion criteria.
-Research Productivity null_result high study selection counts (records identified and studies included)
+Research Productivity null_result study selection counts (records identified and studies included)

 n=535